 While many cooperation initiatives today target entrepreneurship and private sector development, we see that the private sector does not have a monopoly on innovation and that digital solutions from civil society and public entities certainly deserve attention and investment.
 As part of our support, it is a matter of helping them to scale up and take certain risks.
 To speak the language of the start-up world: we finance scaling-up!".

 In concrete terms, funding of between 50,000 and 350,000 euros for projects lasting between 18 and 36 months can be granted to initiatives selected through a call for proposals.
-All of the projects funded are analysed using a human rights-based approach and through the to which Enabel adheres.
+All of the projects funded are analysed using a human rights-based approach and through the nine principles of digital development to which Enabel adheres.

 In addition to the funding component, the Wehubit programme team is working on the development of a network of partner organisations with the aim of creating a space to share their mutual learning and thus contribute to the production of knowledge for the D4D community.
 A freely accessible online portal is provided for this purpose.